 The TT Tracker limits access to patient records to those in a designated coverage area, which can be defined as district, region, zone, etc – generally the area in which outreach teams share surgery and follow-up responsibilities.
 Patient information will therefore only be visible to individuals in those areas who may need access to it for conducting and documenting surgery, follow-up, or surgical audits.
 The Administrator, as designated by the Ministry, will also have access to patient records.
 All other users only have access to de-identified data.

 What languages is TT Tracker available in?

-The TT tracker is available in English now; in late 2018 a French version will be available.
+The TT tracker is available in English and French.
 Other languages are possible; contact us for additional information.

 What phones are required for use?

 Programs should procure Android phones or tablets that have been purchased within the last 3-4 years, maximum.
 Programs can work with the TT Tracker Development Team to determine how many phones are required, which will depend on the number of simultaneous outreach activities that take place and the number of static sites where TT surgeries are provided.